Slot-MLLM: Object-Centric Visual Tokenization for Multimodal LLM: Acknowledgment

+To ensure a fair comparison, we categorize models into two groups based on their pre-training (PT) data scale, using a threshold of 50M samples.
+Experimental results indicate that Slot-MLLM outperforms LaViT and SEED-LLaMA on most benchmarks.
+Notably, our model achieves a significant score of 66.1 on NaturalBench, surpassing both UniTok \cite{ma2025unitok} and VILA-U \cite{wu2024vila}.
+This success is largely attributed to slot attention, which effectively segments images into object-centric visual tokens to improve the ability of the LLM to comprehend visual scenes, especially in tasks requiring understanding of object recognition, attribute binding, and logical reasoning.

+While UniTok and VILA-U report higher scores on certain benchmarks, these gaps are primarily driven by architectural design and training scale.
+VILA-U and UniTok utilize VQ-based tokenizers that generate significantly more tokens per image--typically 256 or more--compared to the 32 tokens produced by SlotTok.
+Furthermore, VILA-U requires a large-scale dataset comprising 700M image--text pairs for tokenizer training, which is about 10 times larger than ours.

-Table \ref{tab:generation} compares Slot-MLLM to unified MLLMs for understanding and generation on text-to-image generation and image editing benchmarks.
-T2I-Compbench \cite{huang2023t2i}, Geneval \cite{ghosh2023geneval}, and GenAI-Bench \cite{li2024genai} evaluate the accuracy and compositional fidelity of generated images in capturing object-level semantics (e.g., color, position, quantity, and texture) described in textual prompts.
-Additionally, MagicBrush \cite{zhang2023magicbrush} and EVR \cite{tan2019expressing} respectively evaluate the model’s capability for localized image editing and more comprehensive, Photoshop-style modification, using metrics such as CLIP similarity (CLIP-I) and pixel-level differences (L1) between generated images and ground-truth images.
+\textbf{Multimodal Generation.} Table~\ref{tab:generation} compares Slot-MLLM to unified MLLMs on text-to-image generation and image editing benchmarks.
+T2I-CompBench \cite{huang2023t2i}, GenEval \cite{ghosh2023geneval}, and GenAI-Bench \cite{li2024genai} evaluate the accuracy and compositional fidelity of generated images described in textual prompts.
+MagicBrush \cite{zhang2023magicbrush} assesses the model’s capability for localized image editing using metrics such as CLIP similarity (CLIP-I) and pixel-level differences (L1) between generated images and ground-truth images.
+Additionally, GIE-Bench \cite{qian2025gie} provides a grounded evaluation of image editing by measuring functional correctness via multiple-choice questions and content preservation using CLIP similarity in background regions outside the object-aware mask to ensure scene integrity.